-People often associate September with the start of school, football season, and Fall and September is Responsible Dog Ownership Month.
-So while you’re planning your seasonal fun, consider these 7 steps to celebrate your dog and practice your own responsible dog ownership.
+People often associate September with the start of school, football season, and Fall – and September is Responsible Dog Ownership Month.
+While you’re planning your seasonal fun, consider these 7 steps to celebrate your dog and practice your own responsible dog ownership.

 Like people, pet friends require exercise.
 While it’s easy to fall back on the traditional walk around the block, responsible dog ownership requires owners to discover the kind of exercise their dog loves.
 While some dogs live for their daily walk, others may prefer a faster pace, in which case a run or strenuous hike with elevation changes might be more appropriate.
 For others, play is key.
 A rigorous game of fetch or tug-of-war might prove the best exercise for a playful pet who craves attention and stimulation, along with physical activity.
 Some dogs even like to swim or run agility courses.

 To celebrate September is Responsible Dog Ownership month, expose your dog to lots of different types of physical activity and notice which one seems to result in the most energy, joy, and exhaustion.
 Once you’ve discovered what kind of exercise or dog sport appeals most to your canine, you can celebrate responsible dog ownership all year round by committing to doing the activity on a regular basis.

 Another important responsibility is scheduling and attending regular veterinary check-ups for your dog, seeking appropriate dental care, and providing proper nutrition.
 Medical needs vary with age, so it’s important to discuss with your veterinarian what your pet needs at any particular stage of life.
 Most dogs require annual vaccinations, but some veterinarians recommend holding off on certain vaccinations after they reache a particular age.

 Your veterinarian can also advise you on any necessary dental care, such as regular cleaning.